Phase diagram and optimal control for n-tupling discrete time crystal: Conclusion

 \section{Conclusion}

 The intriguing possibility of studying novel quantum many-body phenomena in the time domain relies on realizing $n$-tupling DTC with large $n$, which so far has eluded any experimental observations.
-Adopting a model of ultra-cold atoms bouncing on an oscillating mirror that can be experimentally realized, we obtain the optimal conditions required for the initial state preparation of the system.
-Such optimization allows us to control and manipulate the system despite the experimental uncertainties and imperfections.
-The Bayesian method used here to obtain the phase diagram efficiently for small $n$ can be naturally extended for large $n$-tupling DTC.
+Adopting a model of ultra-cold atoms bouncing on an oscillating mirror that can be experimentally realized, we demonstrate the robustness of the DTC against perturbations to the initial distribution of atoms.
+The Bayesian optimization used here to obtain the phase diagram efficiently for small $n$ can be naturally extended for large $n$-tupling DTC.
 This provides invaluable information for the experimentalists as it provides a well defined criterion for distinguishing the symmetry broken phase from the unbroken phase.
+The optimization also allows us to control and manipulate the system despite the experimental uncertainties and imperfections.
 Finally, our analysis of quantum many-body fluctuations that go beyond the mean-field approximation, clearly indicates that DTCs realized in our model do not show any signs of heating on long time scale --- much longer than the duration of experiments.
 Thus, the integrability of the periodically driven single-particle system that reveals non-linear resonances is inherited by the many-body counterpart if the interactions between particles are weak but still sufficiently strong to form DTCs.
 In summary, this work is definitely a step towards bridging the gap between theory and experiments on $n$-tupling DTC with the possibility of using optimal control in the experimental realisation of DTCs in ultra-cold systems.